2025 Oregon Coast Road Trip: From Astoria to Brookings with Hidden Gems & Pro Tips

 Best Time to Visit

-- Summer (June-August): The most popular time with warmer temperatures (65-75ยฐF), less rainfall, and vibrant coastal towns.
+The Oregon coast has distinct seasonal personalities, each offering unique experiences:- Summer (June-August): The most popular time with warmer temperatures (65-75°F), less rainfall, and vibrant coastal towns.
 Expect more crowds and higher accommodation prices.

 - Fall (September-November): A local favorite with fewer tourists, mild temperatures, and spectacular storm watching opportunities.
 Coastal forests display beautiful autumn colors.